MBARI-BOG/MBON-Protocols/eDNA_extraction_V3.md

 4. Incubate at 56°C overnight or until the samples are completely lysed.
 Place a weight on top of the caps during the incubation.
 Mix occasionally during incubation to disperse the sample, or place on a rocking platform.

-	Lysis time varies depending on the type, age, and amount of tail or tissue being processed.
-Lysis is usually complete in 1–3 h or, for rodent tails, 6–8 h, but optimal results will be achieved after overnight lysis.

 	After incubation the lysate may appear viscous, but should not be gelatinous as it may clog the DNeasy 96 membrane.
 If the lysate appears very gelatinous, see the “Troubleshooting Guide”, page 47, for recommendations.

 	**Note:** It is important to make sure there is a weight or something holding the lids of the caps down as the head builds pressure in the collection microtubes and can lift the caps off of the tubes, potentially releasing DNA and cross-contaminating samples.